Best personal loans with a co-signer in 2023

 The best personal loans with a co-signer come with competitive, fixed rates, fixed monthly payments and a set repayment schedule.

-Our top 5 picks for personal loans with a co-signer
+Our picks for best personal loans with a co-signer

 To make our choices for the best personal loans with a co-signer, we collected 806 data points (26 individual data points for 31 lenders) from popular lenders, including customer reviews and overall ratings from ConsumerAffairs readers.
 We used these data points to evaluate factors that impact borrowers most, including credit score requirements, loan limits, repayment terms and annual percentage rates (APRs), before making our final selections.